How to Enable or Disable Transparency Effects in Windows 11

 This article describes steps to turn on or off Transparency effects in Windows 11.

-Like previous versions, Windows 11 includes visual effects that make its taskbar, menu, and other activity areas transparent and translucent.
+Transparency effects in Windows 11 are visual effects that make certain parts of the operating system, such as the taskbar, menu, and other activity areas, transparent or translucent.

-Transparency effects also change some window backgrounds and surfaces to appear slightly transparent, including context menus, File Explorer, Quick Settings, Settings, sign-in screen, Start menu, and more.
+They also make some window backgrounds and surfaces slightly transparent, including context menus, File Explorer, Quick Settings, Settings, sign-in screen, Start menu, and more.

 How to turn on or off Transparency effects in Windows 11 via Windows Settings

-How to turn on or off transparency effects in Windows 11 via the Registry Editor
+How to turn on or off transparency effects via the Registry Editor

 Another way to enable or disable the Transparency effects is via the Windows Registry Editor.